 Like many of you who are reading this article, I was laid off when the pandemic hit.
 It basically killed off my company’s main revenue stream so most people were laid off, the office closed and the remaining employees worked from home.

-For over 20 years my senior level positions were at large media companies in New York City where I commuted from New Jersey.
+For over 20 years my senior-level positions were at large media companies in New York City where I commuted from New Jersey (view my glamorous career in magazine publishing here.).
 The hours were long and also included attending lots of evening events.
 And did I mention I was also raising 2 kids at the same time?

-Sometimes the hectic schedule I was keeping made me cry on the train while commuting into NYC.
-I felt overwhelmed, over worked and worried about successfully juggling all aspects of my life.
+Sometimes the hectic schedule I was keeping was just too much and I would cry silently on the train ride while commuting into NYC.
+I felt overwhelmed, overworked, and worried about successfully juggling all aspects of my life.

-Now that I am home full time, albeit unemployed, (kids are grown) it is a huge change and I find myself once again feeling overwhelmed.
+Now that I am home full time, albeit unemployed, with my kids now adults it is a huge change and I find myself once again feeling overwhelmed.
 How many hours a day does it take to send out resumes?
-Not more than 3 or 4.
+No more than 3 or 4.
 To fill the gap, I make nightly gourmet dinners from the NY Times Cooking app, exercise daily so I am in the best shape of my life and I read one book a week.

 How I Pivoted During the Pandemic

 The incredible quiet caused by the quarantine gave me the space to self reflect on where I am and what the next phase of life could be.
-My “AHA” moment came recently and I thought this might be the perfect time to start freelance writing.
+My “AHA” moment came and I thought this might be the perfect time to pivot to having my own business in writing by starting a blog.
 Why not?
-I can still job hunt, make dinner and exercise in between trying to get a freelance business off the ground.
-I miss being overwhelmed — I guess you could say its how I idle.
+I can still job hunt, make dinner and exercise in between while writing stimulating posts about life, politics, travel, beauty, and more personal stories.
+I missed being overwhelmed — I guess you could say it’s how I idle.

-Of course I have the good fortune to be collecting unemployment right now, which is sort of the seed money I’m using to start the business and to meet my personal expenses.
+Of course, I had the good fortune to be collecting unemployment during the start-up timeframe which was sort of the seed money used to start the business and to meet my personal expenses.

-This is a professional pivot that could end up making my dreams a reality or then again you might find me sitting behind a desk, bean counting in the next few months.
+This is a professional pivot that could end up making my dreams a reality or then again you might find me sitting behind a desk, bean-counting in the future.
 Stay tuned.